gatejs/core/README.md

 For more informations about gatejs & configuration please visit the wiki at https://github.com/gatejs/core/wiki

-**note**: gatejs team is looking for someone to maintain debian packages, contact us at info [at] binarysec [dot] com

-Learn more about gatejs contribution @ https://github.com/binarysec/gate/wiki/Contribution
+Learn more about gatejs contribution @ https://github.com/gatejs/core/wiki/Contribution

 [![][travis-build-img]][travis-build-url]
 [![][gt-issues]][gt-issues]